-Samuel Gorovitz, PhD, Professor of Philosophy at Syracuse University, was born in Boston, Massachusetts in 1938.
+Samuel Gorovitz, PhD, is Professor of Philosophy at Syracuse University.
 His areas of expertise include clinical ethics, resource allocation, health care provider-patient communications, and justice in healthcare.

 - Margaret P. Battin, PhD